What does it take to open a new public park?

 But the work of the CAC is just the beginning, through the County of San Mateo, there will be multiple opportunities to provide input at public meetings so that you can help shape the future of Tunitas Creek Beach.
-The first meeting will take place in early 2020, and as POST plans to be highly involved, we hope to see you there.
+The meetings will take place throughout 2020, and as POST plans to be highly involved, we hope to see you there.
 There will also be other feedback mechanisms like surveys, focus groups and other means.

 Please sign up for updates here to be informed about upcoming meetings and other ways to get involved.

 The protection of Tunitas Creek Beach and the opportunity to transform it into a new park is truly a community-led success story.
 The collective efforts of individual community members, county and state agencies and nonprofit organizations have led to dramatic improvements in public safety, environmental protection and beach access.
 Whether you have been deeply involved with this project or are just now discovering the beach, we hope you will join us for the next phase of this exciting project.
 Thank you.